Secade/DATASCI-Video-Game-Sales/README.md

+# Video Game Sales

+Outline:
+- Talk about the impact of video games and how its sales has become dominant around the world
+- Explain why we are studying this topic
+- Explain the datasets used
+- Breeze through some cleaning processes
+- Show 10 Research questions
+- Quickly answer and explain the questions
+- Concluding Remarks

+---- Don't Mind These, To Be Deleted later ----

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Secade/DATASCI-Video-Game-Sales/edit/main/README.md) to maintain and preview the content for your website in Markdown files.